bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 ```

 The provision script derives the staged object name as `fbp${FUEL_RASTER_YEAR}.tif`, so the staged
 object for 2026 must be `sfms/static/fbp2026.tif`.
 Commit the year change with the PR.
-Git history
-is the record of what raster the seasonal install job was configured to install.

 ## 3. Deploy the Job

 The deployment workflow provisions the fuel grid install job.
 Dev deployments create the job
 unsuspended so new PR databases are populated automatically.
 Production creates the job suspended so
-the install can be started manually after the staged raster, image tag, database target, and
-object-store target are confirmed.
+the install can be started manually after the staged raster/object store target are confirmed.

 For a PR/dev deployment, the job name looks like: